seyofori/passmark-app/Implementation_Plan_Checklist.md

 ### Tasks

 - [x] Initialize the React Native project using Expo.
-- [ ] Set up Firebase backend services:
+- [x] Set up Firebase backend services:
-  - [ ] Firestore for data storage.
+  - [x] Firestore for data storage.
-  - [ ] Firebase Authentication for user accounts.
+  - [x] Firebase Authentication for user accounts.
-  - [ ] Firebase Storage for solution images.
+  - [x] Firebase Storage for solution images.
   - [ ] Firebase AI Logic integration grading and streak calculations.
-- [ ] Install required dependencies:
+- [x] Install required dependencies:
-  - [ ] Firebase SDK.
+  - [x] Firebase SDK.
-  - [ ] Expo Camera and Image Picker.
+  - [x] Expo Camera and Image Picker.
+  - [x] TanStack Query for data fetching/caching.

+---

+## 1A.
+User Initialization & Auth

+### Tasks

+- [ ] On app start, check AsyncStorage for existing user info.
+- [ ] If not found, generate a new user object (with unique id, etc.) and store in AsyncStorage.
+- [ ] Use this user info for all navigation and data fetching.
+- [ ] Sign in the user anonymously with Firebase Auth on app start (if not already signed in).
+- [ ] (Later: migrate user info to Firestore for persistence across devices.)

 ---